 Good Governance: What a great tagline! and of course we needed good governance badly as well.
 During the Arab Spring, ‘good governance’ was the key discussion.
 Some of the most powerful regimes had to leave.
 There were no exceptions.
 In every place it was well indicated that ‘people’ factor was the most powerful thing out there.
 President MR government did not for a second think that the catchy ‘good governance’ effect will snowball until the government itself is toppled.

-Although I was never really a fan of the economic policies and the monetary pressure that was put down to people, I was a loyalist to the president Rajapaksa from day one.
+Although I was never really a fan of some of the short term economic policies, in some aspects and the monetary pressure that was put down to people, I was a loyalist to the president Rajapaksa from day one.
 I actually wanted to see a hybrid government where President Rajapaksa is still the president and Hon.
 Ranil Wickramasinghe be the prime minister.
 Whatever said and done President Rajapaksa is a charismatic leader.
 He had the ability to talk to people.
-On the other other hand, Prime Minister Wickramasinghe is a brainy-act!
-He has the ability to fix the foreign policies and the economy.
+On the other other hand, Prime Minister Wickramasinghe is a brainy-act, in many different ways!

 Rise of the President Rajapaksa: When I first met him, he was at the President’s House.
 He was wearing a Sarom and did not even have a shirt on.
 I don’t remember which year it was, but it was soon after he became the president.
 I was with Namal and a few other folks in his room at the PH.
 We were spending the night there.
 The way he talked, moved, everything about him really struck me.
 He was sort of a father-like figure.
 I started thinking to myself, ‘Well, he’s just like any of us!’
 In early years of the government, we had no idea if the government was even going to last.
 We did not know if the budget was going to be defeated.
 One thing was certain is that, we all wanted to finish what was started, the war!
 We all were very emotionally attached to the whole thing.
 A lot of people were suspicious about what was going on.
 Everyone was doubting if the war was actually going on or if the whole thing was an act, but after a while, a lot of genuine people started helping.
 We risked so many things, which I cannot even mention here.
 The end result was great and we were able to finish what many other governments could not.
 Namal on the other hand, did the best he could. visiting camps, arranging any necessities or whatever it may be.
 The whole first term was a very hectic, yet an interesting time.